Surgical Technology Re-Admission Transfer Policy

 • Demonstrate clinical competence by passing a videotaped clinical practicum with a grade of 80% based on practicum evaluation criteria with zero unrecognized contaminations prior to clinical course entry.

-• Take/re-take SUR-137 in the terminal semester to be eligible to sit for the National Board of Surgical Technology and Surgical Assisting credentialing exam.
+• Take/re-take SUR-137 the terminal semester to be eligible to sit for the National Board of Surgical Technology and Surgical Assisting credentialing exam.

-*Transfer credit will not be awarded for surgical technology courses completed in a non-CAAHEP (Commission on the Accreditation of Allied Health Education Programs) accredited program.
+* Transfer credit will not be awarded for surgical technology courses completed in a nonCAAHEP (Commission on the Accreditation of Allied Health Education Programs) accredited program.